Friday, April 15, 2016

 Disciples of Fortune

 An anxiety of a different sort gripped him the moment he thought of his grandmother.
 Without even thinking about it, he increased his pace and clenched his fist as if anticipating something threatening at home.
-The distress made him perspire despite the cold.
-In fact, he was still tense when he arrived home, turned the knob of the front door and pushed it open.
+The distress made him perspire despite the cold, to the point where he was still tense when he arrived home, turned the knob of the front door and pushed it open.

 Alexandra Herzl saw Hans the moment he stepped inside and looked at him with a puzzled expression on her face.